kparc/kcc/README.md

 ```

 Most programmers will agree that this expression makes perfect sense, but if you show it to a math guy, be ready to hear "no, it isn't".
 And once you see what makes him think that way, you will also see why we assign values with `:`
 in k.
-The above expression looks nonsensical to a k programmer for the same reason it is to a math guy, and k will most always evaluate it to false.
-It is possible to produce a k expression where `x=x+1` evaluates to true, and once you can, please submit a pull request and say "hello".
+The above expression looks nonsensical to a 𝒌 programmer for the same reason it does to a math guy, and k will most always evaluate it to false.
+It is possible to produce a 𝒌 expression where `x=x+1` evaluates to true, and once you can, please submit a pull request and say "hello".

-k has a different perspective on some other things as well, but it is not necessarily wrong.
+𝒌 has a different perspective on some other things as well, but it is not necessarily wrong.
 It can just as well be right, but in a different way, and this short introduction invites you to look at those things that other way.
 And we hope they might also feel obvious and natural to you, like `x≠x+1` just did.

 ---------------------

-This crash course is not looking to make you an expert k programmer, because that takes a lot of time and effort.
+This crash course is not looking to make you an expert 𝒌 programmer, because that takes a lot of time and effort.
 Instead, it aims to give enough confidence and motivation for you to continue on your own.
 We value your time, so we promise it will be fast and violent.

 * The text cuts a lot of corners on general programming and CS at some expense of readability.
 * The course is driven entirely by densely annotated code, comments contain essential material.